 - COBRA continuation coverage after leaving employment with a company that offers health insurance coverage.

 - Qualified long-term care insurance premiums.

 - Any health plan coverage while receiving federal or state unemployment benefits.

-- Certain continuation-of-benefit healthcare coverage and health insurance after age 65.
+- Certain continuation-of-benefit health premiums after age 65.